fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 })
 ```

-Scopes are used as follows
+Scopes are used as follows:

 ```js
 // all admins